Random regular graphs and the systole of a random surface: The models

 \subsection{Cubic ribbon graphs}

-These random surfaces can also be described with so-called cubic\footnote{`Cubic' means that every vertex in the graph has degree $3$, sometimes these graphs are also called trivalent.} ribbon graphs\footnote{We will not make a distinction between graphs and multigraphs, i.e. a graph can have loops and multiple edges.}: cubic graphs equipped with an orientation, where an orientation is a cyclic order at every vertex of the edges emanating from this vertex.
-We will depict the orientation at a vertex with an arrow as in the picture below.
+These random surfaces can also be described with so-called cubic ribbon graphs. `Cubic' means that every vertex in the graph has degree $3$, sometimes these graphs are also called trivalent.
+We will not make a distinction between graphs and multigraphs, i.e. a graph can have loops and multiple edges. `Ribbon graph' means that the graph is equipped with an orientation, where an orientation is a cyclic order at every vertex of the edges emanating from this vertex.
+We will sometimes depict the orientation at a vertex with an arrow as in the picture below.

 This orientation gives a notion of turning left or right when traversing a vertex on the graph.

 The number of vertices of a cubic ribbon graph $\Gamma = (V,E)$, or in fact of any cubic graph, must be even.
 This follows from the fact that $3\aant{V} = 2\aant{E}$ for cubic graphs.
 Hence we can assume that our graph has $2N$ vertices for some $N\in\mathbb{N}$.